Earn your Master's in Project and Program Management

 How do you become an invaluable leader wherever you work?
 Keep projects on budget, deliver on schedule and manage programs that run without a hitch.

-The MS in Project and Program Management at Brandeis prepares you to effectively lead your team to success.
+The online master's in Project and Program Management at Brandeis prepares you to effectively lead your team to success.
 Our uniquely holistic approach addresses current workforce demands and dives deep into both agile and traditional management practices.

 Learn from proven project and program managers — active professionals in their field — how to stand out and move your career forward.
 In small, asynchronous courses, you will: